-This multi-disciplinary mix will allow participants to engage with this variety of approaches to human-object relationships.
+OPENSig’s multi-disciplinary mix allows its members to engage with a rich variety of approaches to human-object relationships.
 The relationship between, for instance, analytical-philosophical and experiential modes of address, framed by an understanding of how objects and technologies play out in everyday life, has the potential to influence a wide range of design.